Tutorial 10: Storing & Retrieving Data

 YOUR_FUNCTION(bidder_id, name = "total_bids")

-# Step 4: How many bids does a bidder make to each seller?
+# Step 4: how many bids does each bidder make to each seller?

 bidder_seller_bids <-